 I am an Assistant Professor of Finance at Imperial College Business School.
-I am a macroeconomist interested in financial crises and the associated macroeconomic stabilisation policies.
+I am a macroeconomist with interests in monetary economics, financial intermediation, and macrofinance.
+My research focuses on the interactions between monetary policy and financial stability.

 PhD in Economics, 2019 - 2024